- Standalone (Docker)

 key0ai/key0 - Configure via the browser-based Setup UI at

-ISSUE_TOKEN_APIendpoint — Key0 POSTs to it after a successful payment and forwards the credential back to the agent - Docker Compose profiles control which infrastructure is managed for you:
+ISSUE_TOKEN_APIendpoint — Key0 POSTs to it after a successful payment and forwards the credential back to the agent - Pay-per-request (standalone proxy) is enabled by setting

 | Profile | What it includes |